 Minds think.
 Naturally, that’s what they do.
 We can cultivate mindfulness to become aware of our thoughts and not caught up in them.
 If we can see them, we are not in them.
 Dan Harris from ABC News and author of the New York Times bestseller 10% Happier does a great job of clarifying.
 He describes it as

 “The skill of knowing what’s happening in your head at any given moment without getting carried away by it.”3

-In mindfulness we are not trying to be “peaceful” or “relaxed,” or go into in a joss stick waving blissful trance.
-Feelings of peace and relaxation will often happen as a by-product of mindfulness practice but they are NOT the main aim.
+In mindfulness, we are not trying to be “peaceful” or “relaxed,” or go into a joss stick-waving blissful trance.
+Feelings of peace and relaxation will often happen as a by-product of mindfulness practice, but they are NOT the main aim.

 “The goal in mindfulness is awareness, not relaxation.
 People need to stop judging how aware they are by how relaxed they feel, but rather by how closely they notice what’s actually happening.”2

 So to seize the day in life we need to become aware of our thoughts, feelings, and emotions.
 By paying attention to them, we are better able to manage them, and there is the possibility of taking them less personally.
 The mindfulness report 2010 says